Activities to Improve your Emotional Intelligence | Try Them Now

 - “Yes, I just don’t take responsibility.”

-By accepting these criticisms that is thrown your way (without actually taking it to heart), you will find that you disarm the person criticizing you.
+By accepting these criticisms that are thrown your way (without actually taking them to the heart), you will find that you disarm the person criticizing you.
 To practice, ask someone you know well to criticize you at rapid speed, one after the other, and employ the fogging technique to counter it.

 Activity 3: For Relationships